 Let's look at the physical side first.
 Which appeals to many men looking to date Trans-Filipinas.
-(There are some generalisations here so please forgive them):
+(There are some generalizations here so please forgive them):

 Many Filipino males are relatively slight in stature and overall body build.
 And Trans-pinay are often blessed with being able to blend in with other females;

-Facial bone structures amongst Filipinos are quite similar between males and females.
+Facial bone structures among Filipinos are quite similar between males and females.
 With high cheekbones and similar face shapes.
-Trans-pinay women are amongst the most beautiful in the world.
+Trans-pinay women are among the most beautiful in the world.
 (Even without any cosmetic surgery enhancements);